| | | | | | | | | |

 Int 1026-2024

-| * | Crystal Hudson | | | Quarterly reporting regarding the visitation of incarcerated individuals and requiring the DOC to record interactions in which an individual is informed about a visitor and refuses to attend the visit. | Introduction | This bill would require the Department of Correction to report separately on in-person and tele-visits and provide more detailed reporting on the reasons jail visits are not completed.
-The bill would also require the Department of Correction to record interactions in which a person in custody is informed about a visitor and refuses to attend the visit and, upon request, provide those video recordings to defense attorneys. | Hearing Held by Committee | |
+| * | Crystal Hudson | | | Quarterly reporting requirements on visitations of incarcerated individuals and requiring the DOC to record notifications to incarcerated individuals of visitation requests. | Introduction | This bill would require the Department of Correction to report separately on in-person and tele-visits and provide more detailed reporting on the reasons jail visits are not completed.
+The bill would also require the Department of Correction to record interactions in which a person in custody is informed about a visitor and refuses to attend the visit. | Hearing Held by Committee | |

 Action details